ankostis/rollstats/README.md

 All classes compute the *average*, *variance* and *standard-deviation* after each new element has been inserted in the circular buffer.

-- `rollstats.py` - start with empty OR a pre-filled circular-buffer
+- `rollstats.py` - start with an empty OR a pre-filled circular-buffer.
-- `rollstats1.cpp` - start with empty std::vector (runtime sized)
+- `rollstats1.cpp` - start with an empty std::vector (runtime sized).
-- `rollstats2.cpp` - start with compile-time array pre-filled with a single value
+- `rollstats2.cpp` - compile-sized array pre-filled with the same init-value on runtime

 ## 3. Quickstart